Skip to main content

 Personal data processed must be adequate, relevant and limited to what is necessary in relation to the purpose for which it is processed.

-The controller maintains that it will only process the personal data which is detailed in section 2a, and will not process any further personal data that is not necessary in relation to the original reason for processing personal data as specified in section 2a, unless the controller is required to do so by law.
+The Controller maintains that it will only process personal data as detailed in Appendix A and will not process any further personal data that is not necessary in relation to the original reason for processing personal data as specified in Appendix A, unless the Controller is required to do so by law.

 4. Accuracy